cooperpenkava/cooperpenkava.github.io/projects/clock.md

+---
+layout: page
-# 3D Printed Pendulum Clock.
+title: 3D Printed Pendulum Clock.
+---
 As part of my dual enrollment program with a local community college, I designed and created a fully 3D printable pendulum clock as my engineering capstone project.